junkiesan/rails-react-cookbook/README.md

-# README
+# Cookbook

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This app is a rails app with a react front-end.

+What you can do:

+* Create a recipe

+* List all recipes

-* Configuration
+* Show a recipe

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Destroy a recipe